ShamikRaje1/AVC/README.md

      },
      {
 	"command_type" "tts",
-	"text": "some text for tts"
+	"text": "some text for tts.
+1 output is required.
+It can be of either type."
      }
   ]
 }